mserajnik/vmangos-deploy/README.md

 [Warden modules][warden-modules].
 See the `volumes` section of the `mangosd` service in your `compose.yaml` on how to do that.

+Note that using [HermesProxy][hermesproxy] (or projects derived from it) to connect `1.14.x` clients to VMaNGOS will likely not be possible (in a stable manner without getting kicked off the server) when Warden is enabled.

 ## Usage

 ### Starting VMaNGOS